My Dog has Degenerative Myelopathy

 As Degenerative Myelopathy progresses, full paralysis is, unfortunately, inevitable.
 Degenerative Myelopathy is most commonly observed in certain breeds, for example, German Shepherds, and its onset is typically in the later stages of a dog's life.
 This means it can sometimes be misdiagnosed for arthritis, or other age-related conditions with similar symptoms.

-If there is any chance you think your dog has Degenerative Myelopathy you should take them to the vet for a firm diagnosis.
+If there is a chance you think your dog has Degenerative Myelopathy you should take them to the vet for a diagnosis.
 It is possible you will be referred to a neurology department.
-You can Test for Degenerative Myelopathy, which is strongly recommended.
+Although there’s no test to confirm a DM diagnosis, there is a genetic test that can rule it out.

 Read more about Degenerative Myelopathy - Causes, Prevention and How To Help https://zoomadog.co.uk/collections/degenerative-myelopathy